Nijaoui-Wassim/COMP473_Semantic_segmentation/README.md

 # Zero-Shot Semantic Segmentation on ADE20K using TensorFlow and GluonCV

 ## Introduction
-This project implements a zero-shot semantic segmentation model on the ADE20K dataset using TensorFlow and GluonCV.
+This project implements a zero-shot semantic segmentation model on the ADE20K dataset using TensorFlow and GluonCV, 2 seperate implementations.
 It aims to recognize and segment objects in images, even those categories not seen during training.
 The aim is to implement and improve upon the **Uncertainty-Aware Learning for Zero-Shot Semantic Segmentation** paper

 ## Features